Helen Duncan: Practising medium

-Harry Price investigation
+Harry Price's investigation

 A piece of ectoplasm from one of Duncan's early séances was obtained and secured in a bottle of distilled water.
-It was given to the psychical researcher Harry Price who was originally enthusiastic about the sample.
-However, when he gave the sample to a chemist for an analysis it was discovered to be made from egg white mixed with chemicals.
-Price would later duplicate Duncan's ectoplasm with similar substances.
+It was given to the psychical researcher Harry Price, who was originally enthusiastic about the sample.
+However, when he gave the sample to a chemist for an analysis it was discovered that it had been made from egg white mixed with chemicals.
+Price later duplicated Duncan's ectoplasm with similar substances.

-In 1931, Price paid Duncan £50 to perform a number of test séances.
-She was suspected of swallowing cheesecloth which was then regurgitated as "ectoplasm".
+In 1931, Price paid Duncan £50 (almost £4,300 in 2024) to conduct a number of test séances.
+She was suspected of swallowing cheesecloth, which was then regurgitated as "ectoplasm".
 Price had proven through analysis of a sample of ectoplasm produced by Duncan that it was made of cheesecloth.
-She reacted violently at attempts to X-ray her, running from the laboratory and making a scene in the street, where her husband had to restrain her, destroying the controlled nature of the test.
-According to Price in a report of the mediumship of Duncan:
+She reacted violently at attempts to X-ray her, running from the laboratory and making a scene in the street, where her husband had to restrain her, destroying the test's controlled nature.
+According to Price, in a report of the mediumship of Duncan:

-Price in his report published photographs of Duncan in his laboratory that revealed fake ectoplasm made from cheesecloth, rubber gloves and cut-out heads from magazine covers which she pretended to her audiences were spirits.
+In his report, Price published photographs of Duncan in his laboratory that revealed fake ectoplasm made from cheesecloth, rubber gloves and cut-out heads from magazine covers which she pretended to her audiences were spirits.
 Psychologist William McDougall, who attended two of the séances, pronounced her "whole performance fraudulent" in an appendix to the report.

-Following the report written by Price, Duncan's former maid Mary McGinlay confessed in detail to having aided Duncan in her mediumship tricks, and Duncan's husband admitted that the ectoplasm materializations were the result of regurgitation.
+Following Price's report, Duncan's former maid Mary McGinlay confessed in detail to having aided Duncan in her mediumship tricks, and Duncan's husband admitted that the ectoplasm materialisations were the result of regurgitation.

 Duncan frequently had nosebleeds during séances; William Brown suggested that this was another of Duncan's hiding places for her fake ectoplasm.
 In 1936, psychical researcher Nandor Fodor offered money to Duncan if she would be filmed with an infrared camera during a séance; she refused.

 1933 conviction

-In a séance on 6 January 1933 in Edinburgh, it is alleged that the spirit of a little girl called Peggy emerged in the séance room.
+In a séance on 6 January 1933 in Edinburgh, the spirit of a little girl called Peggy supposedly emerged in the séance room.
 A sitter named Esson Maule grabbed her and the lights were turned on and the spirit was revealed to be made from a stockinette undervest.
-The police were called and Duncan was prosecuted and fined £10.
+The police were called, and Duncan was prosecuted and fined ten pounds.
 The undervest was used as evidence which led to Duncan's conviction of fraudulent mediumship at the Edinburgh Sheriff Court trial on 11 May 1933.

 The spiritualist journal Light endorsed the court decision that Duncan was fraudulent and supported Price's investigation that revealed her ectoplasm was cheesecloth.
 Duncan's husband was also suspected of acting as her accomplice by hiding her fake ectoplasm.